WEEDINDENVER/BCDC/Yash/Worklog.md

 This mold is then to be used to create a custom fit for the BCDC for each individauls mouth, all in all good progress.

+## 3/28
+Worked on the devkit to make sure the I could code the esp to connect to some local host to play some audio.
+First, I made sure that all of the necessary libraries were installed on my system, including the ESP32-Arduino Core and the audio.h library.
+The ESP32-Arduino Core provides the basic functionality required to work with the ESP32, while the audio.h library provides the necessary tools for working with audio data.

+Next, I started a new Arduino sketch and used the #include directive to include the required libraries.
+This directive tells the Arduino IDE to include the necessary files at the beginning of the sketch.

+To connect to my local host, I set up a Wi-Fi connection by providing my network's SSID and password.
+This allowed my ESP32 to connect to my Wi-Fi network and access the Internet.

+After that, I initialized the audio output by setting the sample rate, bit depth, and number of channels.
+The sample rate determines the number of samples per second that are played back, while the bit depth determines the resolution of the audio data.
+The number of channels determines whether the audio is mono or stereo.
+I also set up the buffer size for the audio data, which determines how much data is stored in memory before being played back.

+Next, I created a client object to connect to my local host using its IP address and port number.
+The IP address is a unique identifier assigned to each device on a network, while the port number determines which specific service or application is being accessed.

+Finally, I used a while loop to continuously read audio data from my local host and play it through the ESP32's audio output.
+Within the while loop, I used the client object to read data from my local host and store it in a buffer.
+Once the buffer was full, I played back the audio data using the audio.h library.
+This process continued indefinitely until the connection was closed or the sketch was stopped.

+## 4/4
+Today i worked on sending the audio data from the local host connction with audio.h to my transducer.
+Sufferened one issue where for some reason I could not program the boared with my own computer so had to use my partners computer.
+To go over the steps I did,
+First, I made sure that I had the necessary libraries installed, including the ESP32-Arduino Core and the i2s.h library.
+Then, I started a new Arduino sketch and included the required libraries using the #include directive.
+Next, I initialized the I2S interface by setting the sample rate, the number of bits per sample, and the number of channels.
+I also specified the GPIO pins that would be used for the I2S interface.
+After that, I created a buffer to hold the audio data that would be sent to the I2S DAC.
+Finally, I used a while loop to continuously read audio data from a file or a sensor and write it to the I2S buffer, which would in turn send the data to the I2S DAC through the specified GPIO pins.
+By doing this, I was able to use the i2s.h library to connect the ESP32's GPIO pins to an I2S DAC and play audio through an external speaker or headphones.

+## 4/15
+Today I worked on the https post requests with Arya and sending data back from the esp32 to the computer.
+I used an ESP32 microcontroller to collect data from an analog sensor using the built-in ADC pins.
+I needed to send this data to a computer using an HTTP POST request.
+First, I made sure that I had the necessary libraries installed, including the ESP32-Arduino Core, and the ADC.h library.
+Next, I initialized the ADC by setting its resolution, sampling rate, and voltage range.
+Then, I configured the GPIO pins to be used as ADC input channels.
+After that, I created an HTTP client object to connect to the computer and send the data.
+I specified the server address, port number, and URL to which the data should be sent.
+Then, I started a loop to read the ADC value and send it using an HTTP POST request.
+I also included headers in the request to specify the content type and length of the data.
+Finally, I closed the HTTP client connection and waited for a certain amount of time before starting the loop again to collect and send more data.
+Unfortunately the data was noisey and useless because the adc on the esp32 is trash.

+## 4/23
+Worked on soldering the first breadboard as well as the ADC test but with very limited success unfortunately I was not able to bring either task to valdiity, the soldering was helped by kevin but even then soldiering wires to all of the chips outputs was simply too hard.
+It was a tough day but we will make progress I am 100% sure.

+## 4/24
+We kept finding more and more issues with the ESP unfortunately there were pins that were not soldered correctly but eventually we figured out there is a download sequence that must be followed.
+We eventually read the internet and did the following,The ESP32 is powered on or reset, and it enters the bootloader mode.
+The bootloader is a small piece of software that is built into the ESP32's flash memory.

+The bootloader waits for a download request from the host computer, usually through a USB cable.

+The host computer sends a download request to the ESP32 bootloader using a tool such as esptool.py or the Arduino IDE.

+The ESP32 bootloader responds to the download request by sending an acknowledgement to the host computer.

+The host computer sends the new firmware or code to the ESP32 bootloader in binary format over the USB connection.

+The ESP32 bootloader receives the binary data and writes it to the ESP32's flash memory.

+Once the download is complete, the ESP32 bootloader verifies the firmware or code and resets the ESP32.

+The ESP32 starts running the new firmware or code from the beginning of the flash memory.
+We were able to succesfuly program the breadboard version of the ESP.

+## 4/25 Continue debugging
+So, we were working with an ESP32 microcontroller and we needed to regulate the voltage coming from my power supply to a stable 3.3 volts.
+We had decided to use a linear regulator to do this.
+At first, everything seemed to be working fine.
+But as we started to increase the load on the ESP32, we noticed that it was drawing more current than I had anticipated.
+This caused the voltage coming from the regulator to drop below 3.3 volts, which in turn caused the ESP32 to brown out.
+We realized that the linear regulator was not able to handle the current demands of the ESP32.
+This was because a linear regulator works by dissipating excess voltage as heat, and as the load on the regulator increased, so did the amount of heat it was producing.
+Eventually, the regulator became too hot and was unable to maintain a stable voltage output.
+What we did was short the regulator and we got succesful funtionality on the esp.

+## Afterwards to finish,
+Worked on the presentation, the demo and redied our tests for showing the viability of our product.